Germandcont/Project_Airbnb_PricePrediction/README.md

 Steps followed:
 - 1 Data preprocesing and EDA
-   - Mergin relevant Csv
-   - Repairing data (Some with KNN Regressor)
+   - Some variables were imputed using a KNN Regressor.

 - 2 Predictive Model development (Using Random Forest Regressor)